lmichael107/CogSci18_HTC/_episodes/03-neuro1.md

 ---
-title: "Chris to Fill In"
+title: "Working With Files and Directories"
-teaching: 25
+teaching: 40
-exercises: 10
+exercises: 0
 questions:
 - "How can I create, copy, and delete files and directories?"
 - "How can I edit files?"